-There are three different options depending on the number of sites you want to use SearchWP on.
+SearchWP offers 3 pricing plans.
+You can choose depending on the number of sites you want to use SearchWP on.
+The available plans are:

 If you’re frustrated by the poor search results on your site, and you’re losing visitors who can’t find what they’re looking for, you need a plugin to improve your WordPress search results.

-We loved how easy SearchWP is to use, and how it has so many options to configure and customize your searches.
+We love how easy SearchWP is to use, and how it has so many options to configure and customize your searches.

 We give SearchWP 5 out of 5 stars.
-Here is the breakdown of our review scores:
+Here’s the breakdown of our review scores: